gfranko/jqfactory/README.md

 'superfantastic': function(){}
 ```

-- Supports automatic binding if there is a this.element property:
+- Supports automatic binding that corresponds to the this.$element property:

 ```javascript
 'click': function(){}